Diradical

 In chemistry, a diradical is a molecular species with two electrons occupying molecular orbitals (MOs) which are degenerate.
-The term "diradical" is mainly used to describe organic compounds, where most diradicals are extremely reactive and in fact rarely isolated.
+The term "diradical" is mainly used to describe organic compounds, where most diradicals are extremely reactive and non-Kekulé molecules that are rarely isolated.
 Diradicals are even-electron molecules but have one fewer bond than the number permitted by the octet rule.

 Examples of diradical species can also be found in coordination chemistry, for example among bis(1,2-dithiolene) metal complexes.